holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.1.2 Facilitator and Secretary

-Any Circle with more than one Circle Member includes a ***“Facilitator Role”*** and a ***“Secretary Role”***, as defined in Appendix A. The person acting in each becomes the Circle’s ***“Facilitator”*** and ***“Secretary”*** respectively.
+Any Circle with more than one Circle Member also automatically includes a ***“Facilitator Role”***, as defined in Appendix A. The person acting in the Facilitator Role becomes the Circle’s ***“Facilitator”***.
+A Circle may add Accountabilities or Domains to its own Facilitator Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose, Domain, or any Accountabilities on its Facilitator Role, nor remove the Role.

 Any Circle Member of a Circle may request an election at any time to fill or replace someone as the Circle's Facilitator or Secretary.
 The Circle must use the Integrative Election Process defined herein to select a Facilitator and Secretary.
 No Role or Policy may assign these Roles or remove an assignment via any other means, nor change this required process.
 Normally, the only candidates eligible for these elections are a Circle's Circle Members.
 However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

-A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose, Domain, or any Accountabilities on either Role, nor remove the Role.

 ### 5.2 Scope of Governance